delphidabbler/delphi-tips/README.md

 * One contains a large number of tips downloaded from the former _Delphi Pool_ website.
 * The second contains tips collected online by _"topellina"_.

-There may be some duplication of tips between the PDF files.
-Further, some tips that appear in the `docs/_tips` directory may have been sourced, and later deleted, from these files.
+Some tips that appear in the `docs/_tips` directory may have been sourced, and sometimes deleted, from these files.